jxxcarlson/blockParser/README.md

 Below we describe a family of block-structured markup languages and a system for parsing their source text to a tree of blocks.
-The system parses source text to a tree of blocks.
-Its structure is modular, with the block part of the markup language defined in the module `Block` and the parser defined in module
+The system is modular, with the block part of the markup language defined in the module `Block` and the parser defined in module